 I sat down with a veteran coach, who also happens to be my husband, and asked him what sports parents had done to annoy him during his 28 years of football coaching and 10 years of softball coaching.
 His insights may cause you to re-examine how you interact with your child’s coach, with your child, and with your child’s game.

-- Yelling inappropriately to kids from the sidelines.
 Negative comments hurled at players do not help.
 It doesn’t matter if parents are trying to help or just venting.
-Players hear them and it distracts them from their game.
+Players hear them, and it distracts them from their game.

-- Yelling at coaches from the sidelines.
 This was a pet peeve of mine as a coach’s wife.
-Don’t you think that the coach who’s spent hours and hours of his time working with your child’s team knows how to manage the game and call the plays?
+Don’t you think that the coach--who’s spent hours and hours of his time working with your child’s team--knows how to manage the game and call the plays?

 As I listened to my husband voice his annoyances, I noted that he didn’t say anything about parents confronting him with playing time or position concerns, or any other grievances for that matter.
 He understands that part of a coach’s job is to communicate with parents and address their concerns.
 Coaches, what do you think?
 Are there any other ways that parents annoy you?

 CoachUp is the safest and easiest way to find a coach for personalized training.
 With our 100% money-back guarantee and vetted coaches, anyone can achieve their full athletic potential.
 Find your perfect coach today and become the athlete you want to be!